-Build a homemade fruit press and make yourself some pocket money with one of the most beautiful and versatile tools you ever made.
+Build a DIY fruit press and make yourself some pocket money with one of the most beautiful and versatile tools you ever made.
 (See fruit press photos and diagrams by clicking through the images at the top of this page.)

-How to Build a Homemade Fruit Press
+How to Build a DIY Fruit Press

 Some of my most vivid childhood memories are of the crisp, sunny fall weekends we all spent out at the family homeplace when my farming great-uncle We’d “fahr up the cider press,” as he put it.
 My cousins and I would drink as much fresh foaming cider as we could while taking turns cranking the crusher wheel.